codeitamarjr/Y2S4MobileAppProject-OnlineShoppingApp/README.md

 - [@codeitamarjr](https://github.com/codeitamarjr)

-## Features
+## Roadmap

-- Sign-in
-- Sign-up
-- Browsing products from an External API
+- Working on Product Listing

 ## Requirements

 ### Authentication
 - [x]  Allow User to Signup
 - [x]  Log In using username and password
 - [x]  Store userID and token once logged in, to keep the user logged in (even after restarting the app)
 ### Product Listing
 - [x]  List Product Categories
 On clicking a Category, list Products in that Category On clicking a Product, show Product description, show buy button and controls to change quantity.
 ### Cart